-- 2.2.3 Enhancement or improvement: the process by which the members of the University community systematically improve the quality of academic programme delivery and the ways in which students' learning is supported. - 2.2.4 Good practice: a process or way of working that, in the view of the peer review team, makes a particularly positive contribution to a faculty's management of academic standards and the quality of its educational provision. - 2.2.5 Peer review: an external validation of the self-assessment conducted by peers external to the programme and unit under review, always from outside of AKU but often also involving peers from other AKU units. - 2.2.6 Periodic programme review: a review of one or more programmes of study, undertaken periodically, to confirm that the programmes are of an appropriate academic standard and quality. - 2.2.7 Programme: a course leading to a certificate, diploma, undergraduate degree, associate degree, advanced diploma or postgraduate degree. - 2.2.8 Quality assurance: the systematic monitoring and evaluation of learning and teaching, and the processes that support them, to make sure that the standards of academic diplomas and degrees meet the expectation of the University, and that the quality of the student learning experience is being safeguarded and improved.
-Quality assurance is ultimately all about raising standards and ensuring students have the best possible experience including the integration of digital experiences at the University5. - 2.2.9 QAI resource person: an existing member of faculty or staff, selected by their entity head for her/his experience in quality assurance or the management of higher education, who manages the review process and acts as the key point of contact between the entity, QTL_net directorate and the review teams.
-The resource person is responsible, in consultation with and with the support of QAI core staff, for agreeing to the timetable for the visit with the discipline grouping team; fulfilling the primary coordination and liaison function during the review team's visits; ensuring that the review team has access to appropriate documentation; leading and organizing review activities to ensure that conclusions and recommendations are sound and evidence-based; identifying the most effective way of engaging with students; and editing review reports. - 2.2.10 QARC (Quality Assurance Review Committee): is appointed by the Provost, and responsible to ensure that all periodic programme reviews follow the academic quality assurance processes appropriately and consistently and for monitoring and comparing the outcomes of reviews.
-QARC is an advisory body to the Provost, serviced by QTL_net and will include resource persons from across entities, faculty, programme and academic heads with an interest and record in curriculum development and promoting the use of technology in educational programmes. - 2.2.11 Self-Assessment: the structured process of critically reviewing the quality of one's own performance and provision of a programme and unit.
+- safeguarded and improved.
+Quality assurance is ultimately all about raising standards and ensuring students have the best possible experience at University66. - 2.2.9 The Quality Assurance Improvement Directorate resource person: an existing member of faculty or staff, selected by their entity head for her/his experience in quality assurance or the management of highereducation, who manages the review process and acts as the key point of contact between the entity, QAID directorate and the review teams.
+The resource person is responsible, in consultation with and with the support of QAID core staff, for agreeing to the timetable for the visit with the discipline grouping team; fulfilling the primary coordination and liaison function during the review team's visits; ensuring that the review team has access to appropriate documentation; leading and organising review activities to ensure that conclusions and recommendations are sound and evidence-based; identifying the most effective way of engaging withstudents; and editing review reports. - 2.2.10 QARC (Quality Assurance Review Committee): is appointed by the Provost/Deputy Vice Chancellor, and responsible to ensure that all periodic programme reviews follow the academic quality assurance processes appropriately and consistently and for monitoring and comparing the outcomes of reviews.
+QARC is an advisory body to the Provost/Deputy Vice Chancellor, serviced by QAID and will include QAID resource persons from across entities, faculty, programme and academic heads with an interest and record in curriculum development of educational programmes. - 2.2.11 Self-Assessment: the structured process of critically reviewing the quality of one's own performance and provision of a programme.